abdurrehman11/portfolio/README.md

-# portfolio
+# Data Science Portfolio
-This will contain all projects of Data Science.
+This repository will contain description and link of repository of each project.